 This conference merges up to three unique satellite conferences into one major event.
 It has been the practice of the American Meteorological Society (AMS) Satellite Meteorology, Oceanography, and Climatology (SatMetOC) Committee (organizers of the 23rd AMS Satellite Meteorology, Oceanography and Climatology Conference) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT; organizers of the 2019 EUMETSAT Meteorological Satellite Conference) to hold joint conferences approximately every six years, most recently in Vienna (2013), and previously in Amsterdam (2007) and Paris (1998).
 The 2019 NOAA Satellite Users Conference1 will possibly join the event this year, celebrating the 100th anniversary of the American Meteorological Society.
-The conference will be held at the AAA Four Diamond award-winning Westin Boston Waterfront Hotel.
+The conference was be held at the AAA Four Diamond award-winning Westin Boston Waterfront Hotel.

 Observations as the Basis for Informed Decision-Making—Looking to the Future Operationally: We are at the front end of an explosion of new data sources, a greatly expanding computational environment, miniaturization and emerging new technologies for Earth observation, deep machine learning, value-added data services, the Internet of Things, increased societal vulnerability, and the nexus of water, food, and energy security concerns.
 These reinforce the importance of, and need for, collaborative and agile partnerships that deliver satellite capabilities and data that address evolving societal needs.
 We also focus on the Arctic and polar issues, noting the impact of the changes in the Arctic region on weather prediction and society and the push of numerical weather forecasts beyond Week 2 towards subseasonal-to-seasonal weather and climate prediction.